Structural Engineering · PE/SE Licensed

 Structural Engineering for Commercial Construction

-Structural engineering is the backbone of every building TCG constructs — determining the framing system, foundation design, connection details, and load paths that make the building stand up, resist lateral forces, and support its intended use.
+Structural engineering is the backbone of every commercial building — determining the framing system, foundation type, connection details, and load paths that make a structure stand up, resist wind and seismic forces, and support its intended use over a 50+ year service life.
 The structural system typically represents 15%–25% of total construction cost and is the single most important early design decision because it locks in the building's geometry, clear spans, floor loads, and construction sequence.

-At Terrapin Construction Group (TCG), structural engineering is fully integrated into our design-build delivery — coordinated from day one with architectural design, MEP engineering, and construction management.
-This integration is critical because structural decisions directly impact MEP routing (beam depths affect duct space), architectural layout (column spacing drives room planning), and construction cost (steel tonnage, slab thickness, foundation type).
+At Terrapin Construction Group, structural engineering is fully integrated into our design-build delivery — coordinated from day one with architectural design, MEP engineering, preconstruction, and construction management.
+This integration matters because structural decisions cascade into every other system: beam depths affect MEP duct routing, column spacing drives architectural room planning, and foundation type determines site work scope and schedule.

-TCG's structural engineers design across all commercial systems — conventional steel per AISC, pre-engineered metal buildings per MBMA, cast-in-place and tilt-up concrete per ACI, cold-formed steel per AISI, wood-frame per AWC/NDS, and masonry per TMS.
-Seismic and wind design follows ASCE 7 and the IBC.
+TCG's structural engineers design across every commercial system — conventional structural steel per AISC 360, pre-engineered metal buildings per MBMA, cast-in-place and tilt-up concrete per ACI 318, cold-formed steel per AISI, wood-frame and mass timber per AWC/NDS, and reinforced masonry per TMS 402.
+Seismic and wind loading follows ASCE 7 and the International Building Code, with site-specific ground motion analysis available for high-seismic projects.

 What We Engineer